ganeshshinde7111/Oracle-Cloud-Infrastructure-OCI-/OCI-IAM.md

 # 1. Basic Concepts
 ## a.
 What is IAM?
-IAM is like a security manager for your Oracle Cloud account.
+- IAM is like a security manager for your Oracle Cloud account.
+- IAM is like a security guard for your Oracle Cloud account.
+It decides who can enter (users), what they can access (resources), and what they can do (actions).
 It controls:
 * Who can access resources (users/groups).
 * What they can do (permissions).